 There are certain people and events that stand out when acknowledging who laid the groundwork for the transition of playing with the Frisbee as a toy to disc sports.

-The Healy family (guts and IFT), Ken Westerfield (ultimate, freestyle, disc golf , distance, Canadian Open and Vancouver Open Frisbee Championships), Jim Kenner (Discraft, disc golf, freestyle, Canadian Open and Vancouver Open Frisbee Championships), Jared Kass, Joel Silver, Tom Kennedy and Irv Kalb (ultimate and UPA), Dave Marini (FPA), Jim Palmeri (AFDO, disc golf and DDC), Dan Roddick ( Octad, WFC, IFA, Frisbee World and WFDF), Ed Headrick (Wham-O, IFA, WFC, and disc golf), Tom Monroe (Frisbee South, tournaments and disc golf).
-These were Frisbee and disc sports pioneers that not only excelled with the Frisbee when it was still considered a toy but help create the formats and concepts through their own tournaments and organizations that produced the events and organizations of disc sports we see today.
+The Healy family (guts and IFT), Ken Westerfield (ultimate, freestyle, disc golf , distance, Canadian Open and Vancouver Open Frisbee Championships), Jim Kenner (Discraft, disc golf, freestyle, Canadian Open and Vancouver Open Frisbee Championships), Jared Kass, Joel Silver, Tom Kennedy, Irv Kalb and Johnny Appleseeds (ultimate and UPA), Dave Marini (freestyle, FPA), Jim Palmeri (AFDO, disc golf freestyle and DDC), Dan Roddick ( Octad, WFC, IFA, Frisbee World and WFDF), Ed Headrick (Wham-O, IFA, WFC, and disc golf), Tom Monroe (Frisbee South, tournaments and disc golf), Tom Schot (disc golf and Santa Cruz, World Disc Championships).
+These were Frisbee and disc sports pioneers that not only excelled with the Frisbee when it was still considered a toy but produced the formats and competitive concepts through their own tournaments and organizations that created the disc sports we see today.
 USA Ultimate, Ultimate Canada, World Flying Disc Federation, Professional Disc Golf Association, Freestyle Players Association are the official rules and sanctioning organizations for today’s flying disc sports.

 Note: This information was referenced and time-lined from disc sport historical and biographical articles including U.S. and Canadian Disc Sports Hall of Fame inductions, Disc Sports Player Federations and other historical resources.
 This article was researched, written and compiled by Frisbee and disc sports historians.
 The history in this document may change as events and people are added.
 Linking or reproducing in whole or part is permitted.
 For more information contact: firstname.lastname@example.org